OSC/ood-documentation/source/app-development/tutorials-passenger-apps/ps-to-quota.rst

 .. _app-development-tutorials-passenger-apps-ps-to-quota:

-Creating a status app
+Creating a Status App
 =====================

-Overview of app
+Overview of App
 ---------------

 We will make a copy of a status app that displays the running Passenger